 Dr. Tabloski teaches graduate and undergraduate courses in gerontology, palliative and hospice care, and pharmacology.
 She works with undergraduate, masters and doctoral students pursuing specialty in care of the older adult.

 Dr. Tabloski was selected to serve as a faculty mentor and scholar at the John A. Hartford Foundation, Institute for Geriatric Nursing at New York University in June, 2002.
 Additionally, she was a Visiting Research Fellow at the University of Leeds, School of Nursing in Manchester, UK.
 She has lectured on gerontology in Budapest, Hungary and Zhejiang Province, China.
-She serves on review panels for top-tier nursing journals, is a grant application reviewer, and maintains certification as an advanced practice gerontological nurse through the American Nurses Credentialing Center.
+She serves on review panels for top-tier nursing journals, is a grant application reviewer, and maintains certification as an advanced practice gerontological nurse practitioner through the American Nurses Credentialing Center.
 She is a member of Sigma Theta Tau, the national honor society of nursing, and the American Geriatric Society, serving on the Professional Education Committee for three years.
-She has been a member of the Gerontological Society of America since 1985 and was awarded fellowship status in 2002.
+She was awarded fellowship in 2002 in the Gerontological Society of America and in 2010 in the American Academy of Nursing.

 Dr. Tabloski currently serves as an Adjunct Scientist with the Aging Brain Center, Hinda and Arthur Marcus Institute for Aging Research, Hebrew SeniorLife.